 In 2014, Paul obtained a $22 million settlement on behalf of a boy who suffered paralysis and brain injuries in a crash with a dump truck.
 This record-setting victory was the largest personal injury settlement in Virginia involving a motor vehicle according to Virginia Lawyers Weekly.

 A native of Newport News, Virginia, Paul is the first member of his family to attend college.
-Married to Michelle, he is the father of twin sons and a daughter.
-He is active in Woodlake United Methodist Church as well as in his children’s schools and extracurricular activities.
+Married to Michelle, he is the father of three grown children – twin sons and a daughter.
+He is a member at Woodlake United Methodist Church, and a member of the James Madison University (JMU) Alumnae group.
 Paul is passionate about the work of Mothers Against Drunk Driving (MADD) and supports their local fundraising and outreach events.